HandsOnDataViz/book/introduction/who.md

 | ![](TatemDavid-96.jpg) | [David Tatem](http://www.trincoll.edu/LITC/its/about/Pages/Learn.aspx) is a co-instructor for the [Data Visualization for All online course](http://www.datavizforall.org/enroll) at Trinity College, where he is an Instructional Technologist who specializes in the Social Sciences.
 He co-authored chapters for this book.|
 | ![](EderDerek-96.jpg) | [Derek Eder](http://derekeder.com) is an entrepreneur and civic technology developer in Chicago, where he runs [DataMade](http://datamade.us) and organizes [Chi Hack Night](http://chihacknight.org) events.
 He developed Searchable Map templates with Google Fusion Tables in this book.
 Follow [@DerekEder on Twitter](https://twitter.com/derekeder) and [DerekEder on GitHub](https://github.com/derekeder). |

-Funding for student contributions to this book was provided by the [Community Learning Initiative](http://www.trincoll.edu/urbanglobal/cugs/students/cli/Pages/default.aspx) and [Information Technology Services](http://www.trincoll.edu/LITC/its/Pages/default.aspx) at [Trinity College in Hartford, Connecticut](http://www.trincoll.edu).
+Funding for student contributions to this book was generously provided by the [Community Learning Initiative](http://www.trincoll.edu/urbanglobal/cugs/students/cli/Pages/default.aspx) and [Information Technology Services](http://www.trincoll.edu/LITC/its/Pages/default.aspx) at [Trinity College in Hartford, Connecticut](http://www.trincoll.edu).

 Live videos were produced with Trinity College Information Technology staff and friends: Angie Wolf, Sean Donnelly, Ron Perkins, Samuel Oyebefun, Phil Duffy, and Christopher Brown.

+## Trademarks
+Any use of a trademarked name without a trademark symbol is for readability purposes only.
+We have no intention of infringing on the trademark.
+- BatchGeo is a registered trademark of BatchGeo, LLC
+- CARTO is a registered trademark of CartoDB, Inc.
+- GitBook is a registered trademark of FriendCode, Inc.
+- GitHub and the GitHub logo are registered trademarks of GitHub, Inc.
+- Google and the Google logo are registered trademarks of Google Inc.
+- Highcharts is a registered trademark of Highsoft, Norway
+- Social Explorer is a registered trademark of Social Explorer, Inc.
+- WordPress is a registered trademark of the WordPress Foundation

+## Disclaimer
+The information is this book is provided without warranty.
+The lead author, contributors, and publisher have neither liability nor responsibility to any person or entity related to any loss or damages arising from the information contained in this book.

 {% footer %}
 {% endfooter %}